-Environment Transportation Follow the Eye Candy Even if You Cannot Be at eCarTec By Christine Lepisto Writer St. Olaf College University of Minnesota Christine Lepisto is a chemist and writer from Berlin.
-A former Treehugger staff writer, she now runs a chemical safety consulting business. our editorial process Christine Lepisto Updated August 27, 2019 Promo image. eCarTec Share Twitter Pinterest Email Transportation Automotive Active Aviation Public Transportation It's a window on the visions of the future for consumers, but the place to meet for people in the industry that will move us beyond fossil fuels.
-The eCarTec convention focuses on three of the hottest hubs of innovation in alternative vehicles: China, France, and Germany.
-This week in Munich, the minds behind electric mobility meet -- with the Materialica conference on topics such as lighter design and better batteries running parallel to the eCarTec Munich event. eCarTec/Promo image Follow eCarTec on facebook to get a running report on the machines making impressions at the show, and surf the links to get insights into some of the futuristic changes already on the road today.
+Environment Transportation Follow the Eye Candy Even if You Cannot Be at eCarTec By Christine Lepisto Christine Lepisto Writer St. Olaf College University of Minnesota Christine Lepisto is a chemist and writer from Berlin.
+A former Treehugger staff writer, she now runs a chemical safety consulting business.
+Learn about our editorial process Updated August 27, 2019 eCarTec.com Share Twitter Pinterest Email Transportation Automotive Active Aviation Public Transportation eCarTec is a window on the visions of the future for consumers.
+It is also the place to meet for people in the industry that will move us beyond the dependence on fossil fuels.
+The eCarTec (now named eMove360) Convention focuses on three of the hottest hubs of innovation in alternative vehicles, China, France, and Germany.
+During the 2016 event in Munich, the minds behind electric mobility met.
+The Materialica Conference (in conjunction with eCarTec) was on topics such as lighter design and better batteries.
+It ran parallel to the eCarTec Munich event. eCarTec.com Follow eCarTec (eMove360) on Facebook to get a running report on the machines making impressions at the show, and surf the links to get insights into some of the futuristic changes already on the road today.
 For example, while Tesla demonstrated battery swapping only recently, 450 electric buses already cruise the streets of Chinese Qingdao, where 18 million miles have been covered with over 800,000 battery swaps.
-The program will expand to 1500 buses before the end of the year.
-Ropa Engineering/Promo image While the hoses, fuses, and heaters (think about it: less waste engine heat means design challenge) of future e-cars may not be inspiring to the layperson, these are the details that drive the future of driving.
+The program will expand to 1500 buses before the end of the year. eCarTec.com / Ropa Engineering While the hoses, fuses, and heaters (think about it: less waste engine heat means design challenge) of future e-cars may not be inspiring to the layperson, these are the details that drive the future of driving.
 For e-car tech geeks, Munich offers more than mere eye candy.
 Innovations recognized at eCarTec include better batteries like the Energy Tube from Ropa Engineering pictured above.
-The Energy Tube addresses a number of concerns that could solve problems with computers, bicycles, and other electric technologies in addition to cars: swarm intelligence will shut out underperforming tubes so the battery no longer reflects the least effective unit; tube dimensions prevent self-heating risks, and reduce shipping costs by eliminating dangerous goods classification; flexible and versatile packaging serves many purposes.
-The SmaSh (Smart sharing) platform is nominated in the category best sustainable mobility concepts for its vision of a future in which your mobile phone will take you to the nearest shared vehicle, process payment, and manage alarms with a low consumption device they call Greenspider.
-Of course, Twike is there, continuing to proselytize for the electric auto with hybrid pedal drive.
+The Energy Tube addresses a number of concerns that could solve problems with computers, bicycles, and other electric technologies in addition to cars: The SmaSh (Smart sharing) platform is nominated in the category best sustainable mobility concepts for its vision of a future in which your mobile phone will take you to the nearest shared vehicle, process payment, and manage alarms with a low consumption device they call Greenspider.
+Of course, Twike is there, continuing to proselytize for the electric auto with a hybrid pedal drive.
 The show runs from 9 a.m.
 15 October to 6 pm 17 October 2013 at the convention hall in Munich, Germany.